godatadriven/hadoop-ds-workshop/README.md

 # hadoop-ds-workshop
-This repository contains the files that are used in the Hadoop Data Science workshop.
+This repository contains the files that are used for the Hadoop Data Science workshop, originated at the GOTO conference, 2015, Amsterdam

 ```
 README.md
-├── exploration
-	├── explore.ipynb
-	├── plots.ipynb
 ├── tutorial
 	├── 01-IPython-notebook.ipynb
 		Explore the possibilities of an IPython notebook